-Winnie the Pooh is a children's novel written by A. A. Milne in 1926.
-The main characters of this novel are a group of animal friends.
-Among them, we can distinguish Winnie-the-Pooh, Piglet, Rabbit, or Eeyore the Donkey.
-Anyone who has read A.A.
-Milne's books knows that Winnie the Pooh is not only a "bear with a tiny mind" but also a philosopher with sage thoughts about life.
 The amazing universe created by this British writer is more than just touching and wise stories.
-Each character represents a mental illness - do you know who is who?
+Each character represents a mental illness – do you know who is who?
 All you have to do is go through our Pooh Pathology Test, and you will find out which character you identify with.

-Today Winnie the Pooh, thanks in large part to Disney adaptations, is a pop culture icon.
-In 2002, Forbes magazine hailed him as the "highest-earning fictional character in history," and in 2006, his star was unveiled on the Hollywood Walk of Fame.
+Today, Winnie the Pooh, thanks in large part to Disney adaptations, is a pop culture icon.
+In 2002, Forbes magazine hailed him as the “highest-earning fictional character in history,” and in 2006, his star was unveiled on the Hollywood Walk of Fame.
 However, what is most interesting is that the character created by Milne almost a hundred years ago has become the reason for serious philosophical and scientific considerations.

-Pathologies of the Hundred Acre Wood
+Pathologies Of The Hundred Acre Wood

-French researchers have decided to take a closer look at the characters of the iconic children's story.
-All this to look for potential disorders in the inhabitants of the Hundred Acre Wood.
+French researchers have decided to take a closer look at the characters of the iconic children’s story.
+All this is to look for potential disorders in the inhabitants of the Hundred Acre Wood.
 However, this place is not as blissful as it might seem at first.
 It is inhabited by characters with serious problems.
 The researchers subjected each character to meticulous analysis, uncovering the sadder, grayer side of Winnie the Pooh and his friends.

 Winnie The Pooh

 As the first, French researchers took a look at the eponymous Pooh.
 Unfortunately, the hapless bear is affected by several disorders.
 The most commonly recurring disorder is attention deficit hyperactivity disorder (ADHD).
 However, the obsessive eating for which Winnie the Pooh is known indicates that he also suffers from obsessive-compulsive disorder.
-In addition, he often forgets what he was doing, gets distracted, and has difficulty focusing.

 Piglet